technological/glimpse.js/README.md

 - Write unit tests in `/test/unit/`
 - Run tests from the command line: `grunt test`
 - Look at coverage report generated in `/test/coverage` to ensure you maintain 100% test-coverage.
-- Optionally run `testacular start` to auto-run tests when any file changes
+- Optionally run `grunt testwatch` to auto-run tests when any file changes
-- See [Testacular](http://vojtajina.github.com/testacular/) and [Jasmine](http://pivotal.github.com/jasmine/) for more details.
+- See [Testacular](https://github.com/testacular/testacular) and [Jasmine](http://pivotal.github.com/jasmine/) for more details.

 **Style Guide**